ubaldot/dymoval/docs/source/model_validation_index/create_dataset.rst

 -  Logs are often affected by other issues such as noisy measurements, missing data, and so on.

-Dymoval provides a number of functions for dealing with :ref:`Dataset
+*Dymoval* provides a number of functions for dealing with :ref:`Dataset
 <Dataset>` objects, including re-sampling, plotting, frequency analysis,
 filtering, and more.

 Once you have created and adjusted a measurement :ref:`Dataset <Dataset>` object, you are ready to simulate your model.

-..
-   vim: set ts=2 tw=78: